jamesec/jamesec.github.io/o/gendlin_apm001.md

 	- Body structure is always involved in some processes, or else it disintegrates.
 It is a structure from process, for further process, and only so.

 ## Related notes - the beaver’s felled tree
-> P.6, The body of any creature is the result of its life process.
+> The body of any creature is the result of its life process.
 En#3 includes **the beaver’s felled tree**, but also the beaver’s body.
 The environment which the process produces is wider, but it includes the body.
+>
+> P.6, Eugene T. Gendlin - A Process Model (2008)

 - Why do beavers chop down trees?
 	- Beavers use the trees they cut down **for food**, and they use the left over branches **for building materials for their dams and lodges**.
 In cold weather climates beavers are most active cutting down trees in the fall because they are preparing for the winter.